Aperjump/Aperjump.github.io/_posts/2018-01-24-matrix_prod.md

     return expression_type (e1 (), e2 ());
 }
 ```
-In previous passage, I have seen this function multiple times, and they share some common property:
+In previous passage, I have seen this function multiple times, and they share some common properties:
 1. use `traits` to determine `expression_type` and `result_type`.
-2. return one `expression_type`, and it plays the evaluation part.
+2. return one `expression_type`, and it doesn't have  evaluation function.

 What does traits look like:
 ```